 We’ve all been there: a coworker who seems to have bathed in a vat of cologne walks by your cubicle.
-All you can smell for the rest of the day is this person’s ‘scent.’
-It can be nauseating and, for some people, it can even cause serious health issues.
+All you can smell for the rest of the day is this person’s “scent.”

-With an estimated 45 million Americans affected by chemical sensitivity, fragrance-free policies are becoming more common in the workplace.
+With an estimated 55 million Americans affected by chemical sensitivity, fragrance-free policies are becoming more common in the workplace.
 These policies discourage people from wearing scented products.

-One would think this has created an oasis for chemically-sensitive folks, right?
+One would think this has created an oasis for chemically sensitive folks, right?
 Guess again.

-“unusually severe sensitivity or allergy-like reaction to many different kinds of pollutants including solvents, VOC’s (Volatile Organic Compounds), perfumes, petrol, diesel, smoke, ‘chemicals’ in general and often encompasses problems with regard to pollen, house dust mites, and pet fur & dander.”
+“unusually severe sensitivity or allergy-like reaction to many different kinds of pollutants including solvents, VOC’s (Volatile Organic Compounds), perfumes, petrol, diesel, smoke, ‘chemicals’ in general and often encompasses problems with regard to pollen, house dust mites, and pet fur and dander.”

-For more than two years Ms. Reynolds suffered from numerous exposures to scents that triggered allergic reactions.
-After each exposure, Ms. Reynolds reported the incident to the City, but those reports were never responded to.
-One particular exposure lead to an anaphylactic reaction that required her to be hospitalized.
+For more than two years, she suffered from numerous exposures to scents that triggered allergic reactions.
+After each exposure, she reported the incident to the city, but those reports were never heeded.
+One particular exposure led to an anaphylactic reaction that required her to be hospitalized.

 Fragrance Freedom of Expression

-Because employers cannot create a ‘bubble’ for their employees to work in, enforcing a fragrance-free policy can be a difficult task when realizing the large number of scent-producing items a person can find in the workplace.
+Because employers cannot generally create a “bubble” for their employees to work in, enforcing a fragrance-free policy can be a difficult task considering the large number of scent-producing items a person can find in the workplace.